sgrade/cpptest/misc/http_log_parser/README.md

 HTTP log monitoring console program.

-Reads a CSV-encoded HTTP access log from standard input in the format in sample_csv.txt.
+Reads a CSV-encoded HTTP access log from standard input in the format in log.txt.
 If the format is different, the program will crush.
 No special handlers for format checking were developed to keep logmon simple.

 For every 10 seconds of log lines, logmon displays stats about the traffic during those 10s.